tanema/luaf/doc/virtualmachine.md

 | FnTable   | definitions of function prototypes defined within this functions scope
 | Upindexes | indexes of upvalues to be established when this function is constructed.

+## Coroutines
+One VM for each stack that you want because the VM contains the stack.
+This means a separate vm for each coroutine/thread.
+This also means the state that is kept of its current progress can not be shared between VMs as the position of variables in the stack for upvalues and calls are needed to resume that state.

+On yield the frame is saved in the VM and the VM can be resumed instead of like other lua implementations

 ## Instruction Summary
 Lua bytecode instructions are 32-bits in size.
 All instructions have an opcode in the first 6 bits.
 Instructions can have the following formats: